-In order to be able to enroll a doctoral programme, you must submit sworn translations into Catalan or Spanish of the degrees and transcript of records, except the transcript of records originally issued in English, French, Italian or Portuguese, which do not require to be translated.
-The diploma of the entrance degree always needs to be translated.
+In order to be able to register* a doctoral programme, you must submit sworn translations into Catalan, Spanish or English of the degree certificates and transcript of records, except the transcript of records originally issued in English, French, Italian or Portuguese, which do not require to be translated.
+The diploma of the entrance degree always needs to be officially translated into Catalan or Spanish, except if it has been originally issued in English or officially translated into this language with legalised translation if applicable.

-Send your legalised and translated documents through the Online Pre-enrolment platform.
+Send your legalised and translated documents through the online pre-registration platform.
 When you receive confirmation that you have met the requirements, you can make a certified copy and send it by post to the secretary's office of the campus/school to which your doctoral programme belongs.

 IMPORTANT: Please bear in mind the translation requirements when you ask for your certificates to be issued by your university.
 If you can be provided with these documents in one of these languages, there will be no need for them to be subsequently translated.